Python-code-repo/nodechallenge/README.md

 To Run the code follow the steps

-1. npm install (Under "nodejsChallenge" folder)
+1. npm install (Inside "nodejsChallenge" folder)
 2. URL -> http://localhost/